 - Read the book, Sunflower House, by Eve Bunting to the students.
 As you read, Discuss with students the meaning of a “life cycle.”
 Point out the steps of the sunflower lifecycle as you read the story.

-- Show students the Sunflower Cycle pictures.
+- Show students the Sunflower Growth Stages pictures.
 Show the students an actual sunflower head with the seeds inside if you can, but if not, use the pictures provided with this lesson.
 Go through each step of the cycle.
 Place the pictures on the board with tape or a magnet and leave them for the next activity.

 Activity 2: Paper Plate Sunflowers